DataIntellectTech/kdb-feedhandler-tutorial/README.md

 Once the build is complete, navigate to the `bin` directory and execute:

+    q run.q

+on Windows plaforms or on Linux:

+    ./run.sh

+The `run.sh` script just sets the `LD_LIBRARY_PATH` to look in the current directory before running the run.q script.

-This will load the C shared object and bind the functions to names (*init* and *halt*).
-Instructions and example commands should be displayed as soon as the the makeprint.q script loads.
+This will load the C shared objects and bind the functions to names (*init* and *halt*).
+Instructions and example commands should be displayed as soon as the the run.q script loads.

 ```apl
 ##